MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

   –	Locating a part.

   –	Moving to a different area of a large piece of machinery (for example, greater than 2' away from the previous step).

+  – When using the dotted line to point to something small (1–2 cm), add a 3D hologram (a zone or arrow, for example) at the end of the dotted line to point to the specific area.

-- Use the dotted line for "part pickup" in the following ways:
+– Use the dotted line for "part pickup" in the following ways:

   –	For the first time picking up a part, use the dotted line to show the operator where it is.

   –	For the second time, or to put a tool back, you don't need to use the dotted line again (unless it's in a different location).

-- Don't use the dotted line to point to a specific location (within 10 mm).
-It's better to use the dotted line to orient the operator to a general area, and then place a 3D hologram (an arrow, for example) at the end of the dotted line to point to a more specific location.

 ## 2D images